dorianxoxo/Pythify/README.md

 Pythify is a Python-based music streaming and downloading application with Spotify authentication, YouTube audio extraction, and VLC-powered playback.
 It features a user-friendly PyQt6 GUI, allowing users to search, play, and download music tracks.

-⚠ **Note:** The app might get caught by an antivirus as a false positive, this is because the way i packaged the app with pyinstaller and becausee its not signed.
+⚠ **Note:** The app might get caught by antivirus programs or windows defender as a false positive, this is because the way i packaged the app with pyinstaller and because its not signed.

 ⚠ **Note:** This project is still under development.
 It is known to have bugs and may crash unexpectedly.